npfernandes/ensemblify/README.md

 To install the `ensemblify` Python package, you can follow these commands:

 1. Get the `ensemblify` source code.
-To do this you can clone this repository using git and `cd` into it:
+To do this you:

     - Install Git if you haven't already:
       - On LINUX: `sudo apt-get install git`
       - On macOS: Install Xcode Command Line Tools or use Homebrew: `brew install git`

-    - Clone this repository:
+    - Clone this repository and `cd` into it:

       ```bash
       git clone https://github.com/npfernandes/ensemblify.git
-      cd ensemblify_main
+      cd ensemblify
       ```

 2. Create your `ensemblify_env` [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with all of Ensemblify's python dependencies installed by using the provided [environment file](environment.yml) (recommended):

     ```bash
-    cd ensemblify_main
+    conda env create -f environment_LINUX.yml # or environment_MACOS.yml, for MacOS users
-    conda create -f environment.yml
+    conda activate ensemblify_env
     ```

     or by creating the environment and installing the necessary python packages manually (not recommended):

     ```bash
-    conda create --channel=conda-forge --name ensemblify_env python=3.10 MDAnalysis=2.6.1 mdtraj=1.9.9 numpy=1.26.4 pandas=2.2.2 pyarrow=13.0.0 scikit-learn=1.4.2 scipy=1.12.0 tqdm=4.66.2
+    conda env create --channel=conda-forge --name ensemblify_env python=3.10 MDAnalysis=2.6.1 mdtraj=1.9.9 numpy=1.26.4 pandas=2.2.2 pyarrow=13.0.0 scikit-learn=1.4.2 scipy=1.12.0 tqdm=4.66.2
     conda activate ensemblify_env
     pip install biopython==1.81 plotly==5.19.0 pyyaml==6.0.1 "ray[default]"==2.33.0
     ```